paprat/CollabIDE-Client/README.md

 * Install mongoDB to your system.
 Once done, execute mongod.exe present in INSTALL_LOC\MongoDB\Server\3.0\bin\
 * Once the cloning is complete, use node.js terminal to run /bin/www.
 The server is now up listening at port 3000 for http requests.

 * Yipee...
 Done!!!.
-Introduce changes, fix bugs and send a pull request to contribute.
+Introduce changes, add features, fix bugs and send a pull request to contribute.

 ### Who do I talk to?